Find Trade Colleges

 Walla Walla, WA

-You’ll join some of the best and brightest minds around you if you attend Walla Walla Community College.
-The school came in at #5 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in Washington list.
-Located in the city of Walla Walla, Walla Walla Community College is a public college with a small student population.
+You’ll be in good company if you decide to attend Walla Walla Community College.
+It ranked #5 on our 2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in Washington list.
+Located in the small city of Walla Walla, Walla Walla Community College is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at Walla Walla Community College are $4,965 a year.